Kenny2github/discord-ext-slash/README.rst

   completely without the involvement of messages.
 However, channel and author information is still available.
 * All descriptions are **required**.
-* You must grant the bot `applications.commands` permissions in the OAuth2 section of the dashboard.
-It is recommended to also turn on "Requires OAuth2 Code Grant" in the Bot section of the developer dashboard.
+* You must grant the bot `applications.commands` permissions in the OAuth2 section of the developer dashboard.

 See the wiki_.